 The vertical perspective azimuthal projections places the light source outside of the earth's surface.
 The near-side variant places the light source "above" the projection surface while the far-side variante places the light source "below" the projection surface.

 The only common cylindrical projection constructable with this tool is the central cylindrical projection.
 In this case, the light source is directly positioned in the center of the earth and the cylinder is touching the earth's surface along a great circle.
-Based on the central cylindrical projection, it is possible to construct the Mercator projection by scaling the flattened map.

 A common conical projection is the centrographic conic.
 Similarly to the gnomonic and the cylindrical projections, this projection places the light source in the center of the earth.